Ecommerce Return Statistics: Key Trends & Insights for 2025

 Books, Music, and Games: Only 8% return rate.
 Fewer subjective variables make these purchases less prone to returns.

 Categories with higher return rates must adopt better sizing charts, AR previews, and personalized recommendations.
+Fashion retailers in particular can benefit from dedicated returns apps built for clothing stores to handle the volume and complexity of apparel returns.
 Brands should encourage customers to share photos and feedback to help future buyers make informed decisions.

 Returns have consequences that extend far beyond restocking shelves.